Further heavy airfield attacks.

 Attacks on Hornchurch and Debden

-Splits from the main raid veered off toward RAF Hornchurch, Debden, and Thames Haven.
-Hornchurch received a direct hit on the edge of the airfield but suffered only light damage.
-Eight Spitfires of No. 603 Squadron, based there, climbed to engage what they believed to be fifty enemy aircraft above Margate.
-As they gained altitude, they were bounced by Bf 109s from II./JG 26 diving from superior height.
-Hptm.
-Erich Bode of Stab II./JG 26 claimed two Spitfires during the action—his first victories.
+Elements of the main raid broke away towards RAF Hornchurch, Debden, and Thames Haven.
+Hornchurch received a direct hit on the edge of the airfield but sustained only light damage.
+Eight Spitfires of No. 603 Squadron, based there, climbed to intercept what was believed to be a formation of fifty enemy aircraft over Margate.
+As they gained height, they were bounced by Bf 109s of II./JG 26 diving out of the sun from a superior altitude.
+During the engagement, Hptm.
+Erich Bode of Stab II./JG 26 claimed two Spitfires—his first victories.
+Oblt.
+Eckhardt Roth, adjutant of II./JG 26, was killed.

 Continued Raids and Afternoon Engagements